Valarie Hodges: Political career and controversy

-Hodges's extremism is not limited to educational and fiscal issues.
-When the COVID-19 pandemic took hold across the United States in early 2020, Hodges was a staunch opponent to stay-at-home orders meant to curb the spread of the disease and save lives.
-Hodges also offered hydroxychloroquine and ivermectin as treatments for the disease despite their being no scientific evidence to support such claims.
-In the legislative sessions since the onset of the pandemic, Hodges has also been a part of a group legislators pushing for anti-science and anti-vaccine legislation.
+When the COVID-19 pandemic took hold across the United States in early 2020, Hodges was a staunch opponent to stay-at-home orders meant to curb the spread of the disease.
+Hodges also elevated pseudoscientific claims that hydroxychloroquine and ivermectin were effective treatments for the disease.
+In legislative sessions since the onset of the pandemic, Hodges has also been a part of a group legislators pushing for anti-science and anti-vaccine legislation.

 Despite her controversies, Hodges is one of the eight members of the executive committee of the Republican State Executive Committee.
 Hodges is also a founding member of the Conservative Caucus.
 She previously served as president of the Livingston Parish Republican Women's Club.

-In February 2023, Hodges announced her intentions to run for the 13th Senate District of the Louisiana Senate.
-Primary elections for the Louisiana Senate race are on October 14, 2023 with a potential run-off slated for November 18.
-Fellow representative, Buddy Mincey has also announced his intentions to run for the seat being vacated by current Senator Roger Pope.
+In February 2023, Hodges announced her intentions to run for the 13th Senate District of the Louisiana State Senate.
+Fellow representative Buddy Mincey also announced his intention to run for the seat being vacated by incumbent J. Rogers Pope.
+Hodges defeated Mincey and won the seat, securing 65 percent of the vote in the jungle primary election.

+In 2024, Hodges sponsored a bill to forbid public schools from teaching that students endure or cause oppression due to their race or national origin.

+For Super Bowl 2025, Hodges claimed that a letter she sent the NFL, Jay Cicero, and the New Orleans Sports Foundation resulted in a family-friendly halftime show.
+She thanked performer Kendrick Lamar for refraining from using profanity during the show.